icerpc/icerpc-docs/pages/icerpc-core/invocation/invocation-pipeline.md

 The process of sending a request and receiving the corresponding response is called an invocation.

 You would typically make invocations over client connections.
-Nevertheless, since client and server [connections](../connection/client-vs-server-connections) have the same capabilities, you can also make invocations the other way around, from the server-side of a connection to the client-side of this connection.
+Nevertheless, since client and server [connections][connections] have the same capabilities, you can also make invocations the other way around, from the server-side of a connection to the client-side of this connection.

 ## The Invoker abstraction